Sanjana7395/Grape-disease-classification/README.md

 1. __Pre processing__
    This folder contains

-   1. codes to load the images and json(contains labelling information) files.
+   1. Code to load the images and json(contains labelling information) files.
+This is present in preprocessing/001_load_data.py.
+To execute this code, within the 'preprocessing' folder enter the below command

-   2. augment data.
+           python 001_load_data.py

+   2. Augment data.
+The code is present in preproprocessing/002_data_augmentation.py.
+To execute, run the below command

+            python 002_data_augmentation.py

         The data augmentation techniques used are
         - Horizontal flip
         - Vertical flip
         - Random rotation
         - Intensity scaling
         - Gamma correction

    3. Extract histograms of feature descriptors.
+Feature descriptors are used to train only random forest and SVM.
+The code is present in preprocessing/003_hog.py

+            python 003_hog.py

 2. __Models__
    This folder contains various models used in this project namely: